oh0227/ping-pong-game/README.md

 # Ping-Pong game

-### In the current situation where people cannot enjoy sports due to COVID-19, this program is to make it simple to enjoy sports at home
+### In the current situation where people cannot enjoy outdoor sports due to COVID-19, this program is to make it simple to enjoy sports at home

 ### This project's goal is designing and making a simple ping-pong game in java language with MVC Architecture.